aadeshsamdaria1/Cohort-Characterization-and-Clustering-of-Hypotension-Patients/README.md

 - apsiii: Severity of illness score
 - LoS: Length of stay in ICU (days - patient outcome variable)
 - charlson_comorbidity_index: Co-morbidity index
 The goal is to find subgroups of patients that can have similar characteristics.
-This can be useful to predict the mortality rate and other outcomes of a new patient.
+This can be useful to predict the mortality rate and other outcomes of a new patient.  <br>

+**Importance:** Hypotension is a severe medical condition characterized by abnormally low blood pressure.
+Hypotension can lead to various life-threatening complications.
+Therefore, it is crucial for healthcare professionals to promptly diagnose patients and develop treatment plans while efficiently allocating medical resources.<br>

+**Obstacles:** The challenges include detecting missing data and outliers within the dataset, determining an appropriate value for 'k' in clustering analysis, and validating the choice of 'k' through alternative methods.
+Additionally, identifying the common characteristics of patients within distinct subgroups is a significant challenge.<br>

 ## Problem Solution Overview:
 The problem solution is divided into 3 parts: